 Exelixis strives to give patients living with cancer hope – and more time.

-Please see Important Safety Information for CABOMETYX, including Warnings and Precautions for hemorrhage, gastrointestinal perforations and fistulas, thrombotic events, hypertension and hypertensive crisis, diarrhea, palmar-plantar erythrodysesthesia syndrome, reversible posterior leukoencephalopathy syndrome, and embryofetal toxicity, by clicking here, and full Prescribing Information.
+Please see Important Safety Information for CABOMETYX, including Warnings and Precautions for hemorrhage, gastrointestinal perforations and fistulas, thrombotic events, hypertension and hypertensive crisis, diarrhea, palmar-plantar erythrodysesthesia, reversible posterior leukoencephalopathy syndrome, and embryofetal toxicity, by clicking here, and full Prescribing Information.

 Cabozantinib 80 mg and 20 mg capsules